 Get close to the action in Flagler Village

 Feeling ready to experience Fort Lauderdale for yourself?
-You can enjoy city living made easy when you rent an apartment at The Edge by Common in Flager Village.
+You can enjoy city living made easy when you rent an apartment at The Edge by Common in Flagler Village.
 Explore our open apartments at the Edge by Common in Flagler Village today.